-As shown in Figure \ref{fig:previously_fack_check_pipeline}, our model uses co-reference resolution on the source and on the target side, the local context (i.e., neighboring sentences as context), and the global context (Transformer-XH) as discussed below.
+As shown in Figure \ref{fig:previously_fack_check_pipeline}, our model uses co-reference resolution on the source and on the target side, the local context (i.e.,~the neighboring sentences), and the global context (using Transformer-XH) as discussed below.
 It is still a pairwise reranker, but with a richer context representation.